-The requirement for competent independent advice is particularly important in cases where the offer is a management buy-out or similar transaction or is made by or with the co-operation of the existing controlling shareholder or group of shareholders.
-In such cases, it is particularly important that the reasons for the advice are clearly stated.
-Furthermore the responsibility borne by the adviser is considerable and for this reason the board of the offeree company or potential offeree company should appoint an independent adviser as soon as possible after it becomes aware of the possibility that an offer may be made.
+The requirement for competent independent advice is important in all transactions under the Codes when such advice is specifically required.
+It is essential that the reasons underlying the advice and the recommendations are clearly stated and that the adviser discusses all relevant factors with the independent board committee.
+As the responsibility borne by the adviser is considerable the board of the offeree company or potential offeree company should appoint an independent adviser as soon as possible after it becomes aware of the possibility that an offer may be made (see Rule 2.8).